kevinyswong/kevinyswong.github.io/index.md

   of this astonishing news outlet.
 I have a daily regimen: every night, after returning from church service, I consult the Bible, because church is not enough, and then with great excitement I catch up on some C-SPAN.
-Nonetheless, all joys come to an end, and I willfully put my elation aside for now, becaues the Smithsonian Magazine published a 2018
+Nonetheless, all joys come to an end, and I willfully put my elation aside for now, because the Smithsonian Magazine published a 2018
   <a href="https://www.smithsonianmag.com/history/1911-report-set-america-on-path-screening-out-undesirable-immigrants-180969636/">article</a>
   that, concurring with Benton-Cohen, notes similar discrepancies in the